genome/ptero-apis/callbacks.md

         - new status (S)
         - available action urls
             - cancel job
-- Core notifies Workflow that a transition has been reached
+- Petri notifies Workflow that a transition has been reached
     - request body
         - net key
         - transition id